-Romania: New reactors at NPP Cernavoda still a priority for Gov21.
-June 2016. / SEE Energy News
+Romania: New reactors at NPP Cernavoda still a priority for Gov, SEE Energy News

 CEO of Nuclearelectrica, the company which operates Romanian sole nuclear power plant Cernavoda, Daniela Lulache said that the Government’s approval of the support letter for the project of the construction of additional two reactors at NPP Cernavoda at the beginning of 2016, certifies the fact that this project is still a priority for Romania and that it can only be implemented with the support of the state.